 Simeio Solutions CEO Hemen Vimadalal said, “We recognize Dell’s leadership when it comes to delivering a comprehensive IAM solution, and we are pleased to partner with an industry leader to offer a full-featured Identity-as-a-Service solution to organizations that typically struggle to address IAM needs.
 The Simeio Business-Ready IAM Cloud delivered via the industry's first and only Identity Intelligence Center, provides our clients with a higher level of security and reliability.”

-John Milburn, executive director, Identity and Access Management, Dell , added, “With this strong expansion into the SaaS market, Dell is offering under-served companies the ability to do IAM the right way.
+John Milburn, executive director, Identity and Access Management, Dell Software, added, “With this strong expansion into the SaaS market, Dell is offering under-served companies the ability to do IAM the right way.
 Unlike other SaaS-based IAM offerings that focus on just provisioning, governance or access control, we don’t limit our customers to such a narrow scope – we offer it all, as we believe that addressing the full range of needs is the best way to implement a truly effective IAM strategy.
 Partnering with Simeio to deliver such a solution, we know that our customers will get all the security and reliability they demand.”

 About Simeio Solutions